Mohamed Amin Didi: Politics

 In 1931, Amin was appointed to the Constituent Assembly convened by Sultan Muhammad Shamsuddeen III to draft the country's first written constitution.
-He subsequently held various posts in the government, such as the chief officer of Customs, head of the Maldivian Post Office, and Minister of Trade, and Minister of Finance (1942–1952), and was also a member of the First Maldivian Parliament.
+He subsequently held various posts in the government, such as the Chief Officer of Customs, head of the Maldivian Post Office, and Minister of Trade, Minister of Finance (1942–1952), Mahkamat Al-Kharijiyya (Ministry of Foreign Affairs; 1944–1953), Vazeerul Ma'aarif (Minister of Education; 1933–1936; 1944–1952) and was also a member of the First Maldivian Parliament.